About MST

 The key goals of MST are to break the cycle of anti-social behaviour by keeping young people safely at home, in school, and out of trouble.

 Multisystemic Therapy (MST) is an intensive, evidence-based intervention for children, young people, and their families.
-It is designed for those at risk of being placed in care or custody.
+It is designed for those children who are at risk of being placed in care or custody.
 MST draws on established approaches, including behavioural therapy, cognitive behavioural therapy, and structured family therapy.
 Therapists work closely with young people and their families to address the factors contributing to challenging behaviour.

-We work closely with other services to understand how best to help and we will talk to other professionals if we have any concerns.
+MST works closely with other services to understand how best to help and we will talk to other professionals if we have any concerns.
 Our priority is to keep children at home safely.

 Research shows that MST achieves strong, long-term outcomes for young people and their families - keeping children within the family home and out of care.